Design Projects at FareCompare

-One of the challenges of working on these designs was the competing ways the company made revue.
+One of the challenges of working on these projects was the competing ways the company made revue.
 As the name implies, you are able to compare flights, hotels or auto rentals across companies but also across other websites.
 We could make money by the user booking from our site, or from sending the user off to a competitor.
 So there was a constant tradeoff between streamlining the onsite booking process and promoting third party ads.

 For the main flight search, I went with a clean layout which highlights the flight display but also provides space for ad placement.